dougeby/IntuneDocs/InTuneDocs/EndUser/using-your-ios-or-mac-os-x-device-with-intune.md

 # Using your iOS or Mac OS X device with Intune

-This article includes links to all of the tasks that end users can do on their Intune-managed devices.
-IT administrators can refer to this information to see the steps that users follow to do a variety of tasks, which are grouped into categories:
+This article includes links to all of the tasks that end-users can do on their Intune-managed devices.
+IT administrators can refer to this information to see the steps that users must follow to do a variety of tasks, which are grouped into the following categories:
 - Company portal app installation and Intune enrollment
 - Post-enrollment management tasks
 - Compliance issues